Contribute

 - DoubleZero Device (DZD) hardware that is compatible with the DoubleZero protocol

-- Connectivity to the Internet and other DoubleZero network contributors
+- Connectivity to the internet and other DoubleZero network contributors

 - Installation of DoubleZero software on the DZD